 You can configure a Dynamic Analysis with Veracode Internal Scanning Management (ISM) to scan web applications hosted within a corporate firewall and inaccessible to the public internet.

 The steps in this use case configure a Dynamic Analysis for scanning using Veracode Internal Scanning Management with authentication.
 The URL is behind a firewall and is not externally accessible.
 For more information, see About Internal Scanning Management.

-For details about Veracode API Scanning, see create a Dynamic Analysis for scanning an API specification.
+For information about Veracode API Scanning, see create an API specification scan.

 Before you begin:

 - You have reviewed the prerequisites.

 - You have configured your ISM gateway and endpoint according to:

 In the Veracode Platform, select Scans & Analysis > Dynamic Analysis.